 Unlike lead acid batteries, it is advisable to adopt the following practice: Regularly use at least 85% of the nominal capacity of a bank of lithium batteries, and sometimes more!
-Lithium batteries are therefore ideal for a user wishing to reach higher speeds on water bodies.
+Lithium batteries are therefore ideal for a user wishing to reach higher speeds on the water.

 For the same energy density, Lithium batteries weigh about three times less and occupy half as much space as lead acid batteries.
 So you can enjoy more space in your boat and achieve a performance only attainable with less weight.

 Their Lithium-Ion batteries, whose cells are of the Samsung brand, can provide 9.1 kWh – 40 kWh under 360 V for a given consumption of 12.9 kWh / 100 km in eDrive mode.
 They are divided into 8 modules of 12 cells representing a mass of 230 kg, with a range announced by the manufacturer of 130 and 210 km, depending on the driving mode.

 The Lithium-Ion high voltage battery is guaranteed 8 years or 3000 cycles of use.